erikthe-viking/lanyon/about.md

 title: About Me
 ---

-Im currently a software engineer on Cisco Webex Calling.
+Im currently a software engineer on Cisco's Webex Calling team.
 Before Cisco I was a student at Texas A&M where I studied Computer Engineering (CS and EE).
 In addition I am a competitive Judo black belt and Brazilian Jiu Jitsu blue belt.

 ## Books

 What I am currently Reading:
 * Business Adventures by John Brooks (Bill Gates and Warren Buffett's favorite business book)

-Books I have Read that have influenced my thinking:
+Books I have read that have influenced my thinking:

 * Principles by Ray Dalio
 * A Fighters Heart by Sam Sheridan